Danvm94/cryptext/README.md

 - Responsive Design: The project is responsive and optimized for various device sizes, ensuring a seamless user experience across desktop, tablet, and mobile devices.

+- Input Validator: The project includes an input validator function that checks if the user has provided the necessary information for encryption/decryption.
+This includes checking if the input text and shift/key are provided.

 ## Usage
 Usage of the CryptText application typically involves the following steps:
 1. Accessing the Application: Users can access the CryptText application by visiting the [website link](https://danvm94.github.io/cryptext/).